zipzit/UnrealCustomScreenCapture/README.md

 ## But where are we really going?
 Now I want to do this with a C++ class, the intent is to grab each video frame and process it with OpenCV...

+The image display above was saved to simple binary file on disk, then opened up via OpenCV as `cv::Mat img(1024, 1024, CV_8UC4, rawDataBuffer)` and saved as .jpg from OpenCV.